 If you rent a car in Croatia and intend to drive through Bosnia-Hercegovina or to Montenegro you also should not need a cross-border card.
 Some car rental agencies will try to sell you this card at a hefty extra charge but it is not required by law.
 Your "green card" is supposed to cover you throughout Bosnia-Hercegovina and Montenegro.
 Unfortunately, some insurers have taken to explicitly disclaiming responsibility in those countries.
 See a detailed discussion here.

 No matter which car rental company you choose, I highly recommend that you purchase a travel insurance policy that includes a Collision Damage Waiver.
-A full travel insurance policy with World Nomads can provide you with better coverage than you will get buying from a car rental company.
+A full travel insurance policy with Travelex can provide you with better coverage than you will get buying from a car rental company.
 And you get so much more!
 The policies are flexible and can be purchased or upgraded at any point in your trip.
 Prices are highly competitive and coverage includes 24-hour emergency assistance, trip cancellation, theft, full medical reimbursement and an option for coverage of a wide range of adventure sports.
 There are also a number of extras such as travel alerts, language guides and on online travel journal.
+Get a quote now.